IgnacioAlbertSmet/Space-Heart-Attack/README.md

 # Space Heart Attack

 Space Heart Attack is part of a class project which aims at using an individual's heart rate in real time to play a game.
-The system consists in a hardware device wirelessly connected to a smartphone running the game app.
+The system consists in a hardware device wirelessly connected to a smartphone running a game app.
 Here we present the main features as well as the first prototype.

 ## Motivations